LouisDuboscq/LouisDuboscq.github.io/_posts/2020-11-01-android-ui-history.md

 I already made these moves findViewById -> Butterknife -> ViewBinding / DataBinding / Kotlin Synthetic -> Jetpack compose.

 And you, will you try compose, stay with DataBinding/Synthetic or maybe you prefer the traditionnal findViewById ?

+## TL;DR

+Since couple of years, android developpers have choices between severals libraries/manners to build their UI.
+The current recommendation is to go with DataBinding/ViewBinding for existing codebase.
+If you are starting from scratch it may be conceivable to just use Compose if using it before full release does not scare you.
+In any case you should forget about Kotlin Android extensions because Jetbrains deprecated it in 1.4.20-M2.